NetickNetworking/NetickDocumentation/articles/change-callback.md

 ### Usage Example

-You can use `IsCatchingUp` within your `[OnChanged]` callback to immediately return and skip logic that you don't want to run during those two cases.
+You can use `IsCatchingUp` within your `[OnChanged]` callback to immediately return and skip logic that you don't want to run during those these cases.
 This is useful to prevent audio, particle effects, or other non-essential visual feedback from triggering when an object is merely being initialized or brought back into view.

 ```csharp
 [OnChanged(nameof(SomeAudioTrigger))]